Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+0.9.5 - fixed latest parsing.
+It was too broad and did not confine to the latest of a specific major version.
+I.e. 60 vs 65

 0.9.4 - fixed issue where too much was include in the 'smarts'.
 Main Product Downloads were being placed into CustomIso and DriverTools.